ucam-smt/ucam-smt/README.md

   This can be dealt with automatically by precounting number of times each cell will be visited
 - Keep track of word alignment in decoding
 - Decoding directly with the tropical sparse vector weight semiring
+- Deal with integer mapping internally, input can be words or ids